smartdevicelink/sdl_evolution/proposals/0073-Adding-Metadata-Types.md

 </enum>
 ```

 2. A combination between the main proposal and alternative #1, we could define a metadata struct which only supports "fieldName" and "fieldType".
-This avoids duplication of data but makes the metadata array more easily expandable.
+This avoids duplication of data but makes the metadata array more easily expandable and allows the metadata struct to be used within other RPCs.
 Changes to Mobile API (Respective enums defined above are not redefined):

 ```xml
   <function name="Show" functionID="ShowID" messagetype="request">